farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 Here’s what you’ll need to play:

-- Between two and five people.
-One of them acting as the Game Master.
+- Between two and five friends to play with one acting as the Game Master.
 - Character sheets, one for each player.
 - A bunch of six-sided dice.
 At least 6 would be ideal.
 - Index cards, sticky notes or similar slips of paper.